Ayesha Vardag, President

 - for the former Miss Malaysia, in Chai v Peng, winning jurisdiction in the High Court and Court of Appeal after a battle that spanned two hemispheres.

-Her firm now has more than seventy members and five offices around the country.
+Her firm now has more than ninety members and five offices around the country.
 After establishing itself as the biggest family law presence in what is described as the “magic circle”, Vardags expanded to include private client, civil litigation and criminal defence departments and can now offer a bespoke solution for all her clients' legal needs.

 Ayesha is a native English-speaker, is fluent in French and Italian, has conversational Spanish, and rusty Russian, Urdu and Portuguese.